 In on the win: Bill sponsors Sen. Keith Perry and Rep. David Smith as well as the SPLC lobbying team, which includes in-housers Carrie Boyd, Safia Malin, John Paul Taylor, Oliver Torres and Poy Winichakul as well as Albert Balido of Anfield Consulting.
 Also, Christian Minor of the Florida Juvenile Justice Association.

-Florida Justice Reform Institute — In a year of complex legal issues, they stood in the camera’s glare and got things done.
-Their signature win came early on in Session with the passage of COVID-19 liability protections.
+Florida Justice Reform Institute — In a year of complex legal issues, it stood in the camera’s glare and got things done.
+Its signature win came early on in Session with the passage of COVID-19 liability protections.
 When they were first pitched, few people could explain what they were and why they were needed — in fact, very few liability cases had been filed when the law went into effect.
 Now, because of their prescience, COVID-19 liability won’t be the next gold rush for plaintiffs’ attorneys.
 Also, FJRI landed a big-time win outside of the Capitol Complex when the Florida Supreme Court decided to adopt the federal summary judgment standard, which had been a longtime priority for the organization.

 Florida parents — Thousands of involved and engaged parents of Florida who weighed in to assert their rights as parents to raise their children without undue restrictions on transparency by the government.
 A multiyear effort resulted in the final passage of Florida’s Parents’ Bill of Rights, which enshrines in one statute and protects their parental rights.
 Patti and Jim Sullivan of ParentalRightsFL.org have championed this cause for over a decade and were joined in 2018 by education advocacy heavyweights and FCSBM Past Presidents Bridget Ziegler, Erika Donalds, Shawn Frost, and Tina Descovich (now with Moms for Liberty.org) for the beginning of the final push to passage.
 Vero Beach Republican Grall first filed the bill in 2019 and has carried it in the House every year since.
 Senate Sponsors have included Sens.
 Gruters and Stargel, with Rodrigues bringing it across the finish line.